 While the majority of the major theater awards in New York City are determined by critics or other theater professionals, the Drama League Awards are voted upon by a membership comprising thousands of audience members who attend Broadway and off-Broadway shows.
 The first year they were awarded was 1922, although the awards were not formalized until 1935.
 They annually honor a distinguished production of a play, musical, revival of a play, revival of a musical, and single performance.
 The awards committee can also, at its discretion, recognize distinguished achievement in musical theater, unique contribution to the theater, and excellence in directing.
 Nominations are announced in April, with the ceremony following in May.

 First presented in 2005, the IT Awards, as they are generally called, honor outstanding work produced off-off-Broadway.
 An honorary awards committee determines the recipients for artistic achievement, stewardship, and a fellowship to be awarded to a theater company.
 In addition, there are competitive awards for productions, performers, and creative teams that are voted on by audience members.
 Nominations are generally announced in August, with winners revealed in a ceremony held in September.

-Officially known as the Vivian Robinson/AUDELCO Recognition Awards for Excellence in Black Theatre, and sometimes referred to as "The VIV," these awards promote and celebrate African-American involvement in American Theatre.
+Officially known as the Vivian Robinson/AUDELCO Recognition Awards for Excellence in Black Theatre, and sometimes referred to as "The VIV," these awards promote and celebrate African-American involvement in American theater.
 They are named for the late Vivian Robinson, who founded AUDELCO (Audience Development Committee, Inc.) in 1973.
 The awards honor productions, playwrights, actors, directors, and designers.
 Nominations are usually announced in October, with the awards ceremony held in November.